gatsbyjs/gatsby/docs/blog/2020-04-22-announcing-incremental-builds/index.md

 ## How to enable Gatsby's Incremental Builds

-1. Head to Gatsby Cloud (https://gatsbyjs.com/cloud/) to try Incremental Builds immediatley.
+1. Head to Gatsby Cloud (https://gatsbyjs.com/cloud/) to try Incremental Builds immediately.

 2. Incremental Builds is now available in public beta.
 So all Gatsby Cloud users get a free 14 day trial, with full availability on all Professional, Business, and Enterprise plans.